apache/infrastructure-website/content/pages/services.md

 <h3 id="issue-tracking">Issue tracking and feature requests<a class="headerlink" href="#issue-tracking" title="Permanent link">&para;</a></h3>

-The ASF recommends these options for tracking issues and feature requests:
+The ASF supports these options for tracking issues and feature requests:

 * <a href="https://issues.apache.org/jira" target="_blank">Jira</a>
 * The <a href="https://guides.github.com/features/issues/" target="_blank">GitHub issue tracking feature</a>